 2.98% interest for 30-year mortgage

-Realtor.com data (October 2020)
+Realtor.com data (10/1/2020)

-Bankrate data (December 2020)
+Bankrate data (12/1/2020)

 Here are five of the best places to buy a home in Washington.

+Work with your real estate agent to narrow down what you truly need and want in a house, what you can be flexible about, and what you can’t compromise on.
 Your real estate agent can help you understand what to look for in a house, what to avoid, and things to be aware of that you might not have thought of before.

 For example, in Washington a typical house is worth $451,000.
 Assuming a 20% down payment, if you took out a 30-year mortgage for 3.5%, your monthly payment would be $1,609.
 But if you shopped around and found a 3% mortgage, your monthly payment would drop to about $1,521.